Willem Arondeus

-Willem Arondeus (22 August 1894 – 1 July 1943) was a Dutch artist and author who joined the Dutch anti-Nazi resistance movement during World War II.
+Willem Johan Cornelis Arondéus (22 August 1894 – 1 July 1943) was a Dutch artist and author who joined the Dutch anti-Nazi resistance movement during World War II.
 He participated in the bombing of the Amsterdam public records office to hinder the Nazi German effort to identify Dutch Jews and others wanted by the Gestapo.
-Arondeus was caught and executed soon after his arrest.
-Yad Vashem recognized Arondeus as Righteous Among the Nations.
+Arondéus was caught and executed soon after his arrest.
+Yad Vashem recognized Arondéus as Righteous Among the Nations.

-Arondeus was openly gay before the war and defiantly asserted his sexuality before his execution.
-His final words were: "Tell the people that homosexuals are not by definition weak."
+Arondéus was openly gay before the war and defiantly asserted his sexual orientation before his execution.
+His last words were: "Tell people that homosexuals are not cowards."

 Early life

-Willem Johan Cornelis Arondeus was born in Naarden, as the youngest son of an Amsterdam fuel trader.
-His parents were Hendrik Cornelis Arondeus and Catharina Wilhelmina de Vries.
+Willem Johan Cornelis Arondéus was born in Naarden, as the youngest son of an Amsterdam fuel trader.
+His parents were Hendrik Cornelis Arondéus and Catharina Wilhelmina de Vries.
 He started working as an illustrator, designer of posters and tapestries and a painter.
 In 1923 he was commissioned to paint a large mural for Rotterdam City Hall.
 During that same period, he illustrated poems by J. H. Leopold, Pieter Cornelis Boutens and Martinus Nijhoff.
 He admired the older Dutch designer Richard Roland Holst, as can be seen in his work.
 He did not attain much fame and lived in impoverished circumstances.